Adam Clayton Powell Jr.: Early career

 In 1942 he founded People's Voice, a newspaper designed for "a progressive African American audience, and it educated and enlightened readers on everything from local gatherings and events to U.S. civil rights issues to the political and economic struggles of the peoples of Africa.
 Reporters and writers for the papers included influential African Americans such as Powell himself, Powell's sister-in-law and actress Fredi Washington, and journalist Marvel Cooke."
 It also served as a mouthpiece for his views.
 After he was elected to Congress in 1944, other people led the paper, but it finally closed in 1948, after being accused of communist connections.

 Political career

 New York City Council

 Powell is sworn in as the first African American member of the New York City Council by mayor Fiorello La Guardia, January 5, 1942.

 (L-R): Joseph E. Ford, Mattie Shaffer Powell, Adam Clayton Powell Jr., Isabel Washington Powell, Adam Clayton Powell Sr., Fiorello La Guardia.

 In 1941, with the aid of New York City's use of the single transferable vote, Powell was elected to the New York City Council as the city's first black Council member.
-He received 65,736 votes, the third-best total among the six successful Council candidates.
+(Note: African Americans had previously been elected to the Board of Aldermen; the first were Charles H. Roberts and George W. Harris in 1919.)
+He received 65,736 votes, the third-best total among the six successful Council candidates, running on the City Fusion and American Labor Party ballot lines.
+During his tenure, he fought for the city to hire more black policemen and teachers, and to build more schools and playgrounds in black neighborhoods.
+In 1943, he called for mayor Fiorello La Guardia to be impeached for approving the segregated Stuyvesant Town housing development.
+After the State Legislature drew New York's 22nd congressional district to be majority-black, Powell declined to run for reelection in 1943 so he could prepare for a congressional campaign.
+He endorsed black Communist Benjamin J. Davis Jr. to succeed him.